-BCC means BMinary Convlutional Code, LDPC(in) & RS(out) does concatenated code with LDPC as inner code and RS(Reed-Solomon) code as outer code, and CFP/HARQ does HARQ(Hybrid ARQ) in CFP.
-HARQ is otional.
+BCC means Binary Convlutional Code, LDPC(in) & RS(out) does concatenated code with LDPC as inner code and RS(Reed-Solomon) code as outer code, and CFP/HARQ does HARQ(Hybrid ARQ) in CFP.
+HARQ is optional.

 The high QoS mode employs a more powerful channel code based on the shortened BCH (126,63) in case of a packet is found in error by CRC-16 error detection mechanism.
 Thus, the BANs under high QoS mode are more robust to interference.